-As a volunteer, no matter what part of LGBT+ Asylum you are in, we prefer that you:
+As a volunteer, no matter what part of LGBT Asylum you are in, we prefer that you:

-- keep the interests and needs of asylum activists and refugees at your heart no matter what
+- Keep the interests and needs of asylum activists and refugees at your heart no matter what

-- that you will participate in the introductory training and continue to learn about new regulations and laws
+- That you will participate in the introductory training and continue to learn about new regulations and laws

-- that you have time and energy for the work, including some periods of more intensive work loads.
+- That you have time and energy for the work, including some periods of more intensive work loads

-- have experiences on your own body about being LGBT+ person (this means, that straight cis-persons cannot be volunteers in LGBT Asylum)
+- Have experiences on your own body about being LGBT+ person (this means, that straight cis-persons cannot be volunteers in LGBT Asylum)

-- speak English to some degree
+- Speak English and/or Danish to some degree

-- can use a computer
+- Can use a computer

 Please send a motivated letter to email@example.com.

 Include in the letter which parts and areas you prefer to volunteer within (you can of course be part of many).

 Volunteering as a contact person

 As contact persons our work is always based on the premise that the asylum activist (in LGBT Asylum an asylum seeker is an asylum activist) basically has the responsibility and initiative.